Donald W. Fox

 Donald William Fox (May 28, 1922 – April 22, 2021) was an American politician who served as a member of the Pennsylvania House of Representatives, representing Lawrence County, Pennsylvania from 1957 until 1969, when he was elected to represent the 10th legislative district in Lawrence County, Pennsylvania.

 Formative years

-Born in North Beaver Township, Lawrence County, Pennsylvania on May 28, 1922, Fox graduated from Mt.
-Jackson Township High School, and earned his A.B. degree from Westminster College in 1944.
+Born in North Beaver Township, Lawrence County, Pennsylvania, Fox graduated from Mount Jackson Township High School in 1940, and earned his A.B. degree from Westminster College in 1944.
 A lieutenant with the United States Navy from 1943 to 1946 during World War II, he served aboard the USS Dauphin from 1944 to 1946.
 Professionally, he was employed in the dairy business, and was involved in the processing and distribution of milk and milk products.

 Political career

 In 1956, he was elected to the Pennsylvania House of Representatives.
 During his nine consecutive terms, he served as Republican Caucus Secretary from 1971 to 1974, and was appointed to the Joint State Government Commission (from 1971 to 1974).